aluong15/data-science-course/README.md

 In order to maintain a structured and systematic approach to my project, I have organized the files by week and day, reflecting a clear progression of tasks and milestones.
 In each week is a markdown file with the concepts and assignments along with a quiz for an assessment of the topics learned.

+A few people have reached out to my friend Troy regarding getting access to the learning outline/curriculum we developed using ChatGPT 4.0.
+For easy access, I've uploaded the learning outlines in one zip file "DataScience_learning_outline.zip".
+Please note that many of the video links are not working.
+In those cases, I searched for other videos explaining the concept described.

 ## Getting Started

 To run these applications, download the projects and navigate to the directory containing setup.py.
 Run "pip install -e ."